Michkov delivers in first Philly performance, Flyers pick up preseason win

 He had his best performance through three outings so far (one rookie game, two exhibition games).
 The 19-year-old winger hunted the puck, when he had it, it was on a string and he consistently created looks for others with great touch.

+"I think they have confidence that he can make a play, to tell you the truth," Thompson said.
+"So I think they're ready for it.
+I don't think he has surprised them.
+I think they're doing a good job of reading and going to areas where it's a tough play but they think it can get done."

-The vision and playmaking led to Johnson's game-opening goal in the third period.
-Michkov found a streaking York, who ripped a shot on net.
+The vision and playmaking led to Johnson's goal.
+Michkov found a streaking York, who ripped a shot.
 Johnson corralled the rebound and put it home from a tough angle.

+"He's very confident, you can definitely tell that," Samuel Ersson said of Michkov.
+"He's not scared to try things and do some unexpected things."

 "A high-end, first-round prospect like him, with that much skill, that much potential, it's probably been a while since we've had one," Sean Couturier said Wednesday.
 "It's fun to see the excitement."